 Grade 1 and 2 ligament injuries can be treated with precise ultrasound-guided injections of PRP and bone marrow concentrate.
 PRP is rich in growth factors that can increase the blood flow to the injured ligament and accelerate healing.
 Bone marrow concentrate contains many different types of your own body’s cells that can promote ligament healing and reorganization of the disrupted fibers.
 At the Centeno-Schultz Clinic, we are experts in the treatment of ligament hand ligament pain and injuries.
 The procedures are demanding and require advanced training.
 They can not be performed by your Primary Care Physician or orthopedic surgeon.
 Watch Dr. Pitts inject the thumb ligaments under precise ultrasound guidance, below.

 There are three distinct phases for ligament healing, each with different characteristics and pain levels.
-To learn more about PRP and stem cell-based ligament treatments please watch the video below.
+To learn more about PRP and bone marrow-based ligament treatments please watch the video below.

 Ligaments are thick bands of connective tissue that connect one bone to another.
 They provide important stability.
 Ligament injuries are graded 1-3.
 Persistent hand pain, swelling, bruising, and decreased range of motion are suggestive of ligament tear.
 Ligament damage can be assessed during a physical examination and may require additional studies such as an x-ray, MRI, or ultrasound.
 Ultrasound is a dynamic study that assesses the ligament integrity and the stability of the joint.
 At the Centeno Schultz Clinic, this is the standard fo care and is performed at new patient evaluations.
 Treatment for hand ligament pain depends upon the severity of the injury and may include conservative care, injections, or surgery.
 Steroids should be avoided as they cause damage to the ligaments and joint cartilage.
 Precise ultrasound-guided injections of PRP and bone marrow concentrate are effective in the treatment of hand ligament injuries.
 They are performed in our max COVID-19 protected clinic to minimize the risk of viral injection.
 Hand ligament pain is a warning sign that an injury has occurred and if left untreated can result in additional injuries, instability, and the onset of arthritis.
 Don’t let a hand ligament injury compromise your potential, and your future.
 Schedule a Telemedicine consult to learn more about your hand ligament pain.